phpstan/phpstan/website/src/_posts/phpstan-1-11-errors-identifiers-phpstan-pro-reboot.md

 With just a few clicks your codebase can be modernized and made safer thanks to this wizard.

 PHPStan Pro now ships with this single wizard, but I have a lot more ideas how wizards could be used to update various aspects of your codebases related to static analysis like typehints and PHPDocs and leave them in a better state.
 My plan is to do regular "wizard drops" (like feature drops).
-As the foundation has been layed out, it shouldn't take long for more awesome wizards to appear!
+As the foundation has been laid out, it shouldn't take long for more awesome wizards to appear!

 PHPStan Pro UI Revamp